-• Verbal Warning.
+Verbal Warning.
 By Front Desk staff during swipe in/swipe out on the 4th and 5th days of each semi-monthly billing cycle.
 CYMS swipe stations should be toggled to 'Display Message if HH Balance Exists' so front desk personnel can give parents a courtesy reminder of approaching payment deadlines.

 - Personal Follow-Up.
 By Program Manager on 6th day of the first delinquent billing cycle.
 Families with an outstanding balance should be contacted via telephone, in writing or in person regarding the outstanding balance.
-This will include informing Families of their option to request a Financial Hardship Waiver from IMCOM G9 and reminding of them of penalties if payment arrangements are not made by established deadlines. - Written Notice of Non-Payment/Potential Termination.
-By Program Manager on 6th day of the second delinquent billing cycle.
-This will be a template Army-standard notice.
+This will include informing Families of their option to request a Financial Hardship Waiver and reminding of them of penalties if payment arrangements are not made by established deadlines. - Written Notice of Non-Payment/Potential Termination by Program Manager on 6th day of the second delinquent billing cycle.
 If possible, Program Manager should also do a final verbal follow-up in conjunction with this letter to ensure the Family fully understands the pending consequences and to encourage them to seek assistance if warranted.